 That being said, we’re going to start off with the anomaly of the group — The Cabins at Disney’s Fort Wilderness Resort.
 The cabins are actually the only part of the resort that is considered “moderate” and the campsites at Disney’s Fort Wilderness are considered in the “value” resort category.
 So, as you might expect, the dining options here are a bit of a mix.

 Meal-wise there is no food court, but you can grab breakfast, lunch, and dinner from the takeout restaurant called P & J’s Southern Takeout.
-There is also one Table Service restaurant that opens for dinner and brunch on the weekends called Trail’s End Restaurant.
+There is also one Table Service restaurant that opens for dinner and breakfast Wednesday-Monday called Trail’s End Restaurant.
 Otherwise, it’s mostly snacking that you can do at this resort — The Chuck Wagon is an RV-style snack kiosk and Meadow Snack Bar is a great place for drinks and a snack poolside.

 Over at Disney’s Caribbean Beach Resort, you’ve got three solid options for dining.
 Centertown Market is a food court-style Quick Service location, there’s a poolside bar (Banana Cabana) and a neighboring walk-up smaller quicker service/bar type combo counter (Spyglass Grill), and the resort’s Table Service option is Sebastian’s Bistro (which is a gem).